Books I have co-authored

 |

 With the arrival of the New Year, trend forecasting firms have compiled lists of trends to watch during 2010.
 JWT Intelligence (the research arm of the American marketing communications giant JWT) has compiled a list of 100 things to watch in 2010.
-A similar compilation is available from the Dutch firm Trendwatching.com.
+A similar compilation is available from Trendwatching.com.

 The Swedish media house Bonnier has developed an eReader concept for magazines that has received considerable media attention (shown in the video demo below):